Alwin-Lin/Youtube-mobile-player/DesignDoc.md

 - VideoDao defines functions that allows interaction with database
 - VideoDeleteViewModel deletes videos
 - VideoAdditionViewModel adds videos
-### videoListUI
-- VideoList
-  - Fragment class, sets up list and handels intent from addVideo and IntentReciver
-- VideoListAdapter
-  - Allows actions such as onEdit, onVideoClick
-### MainActivity
-- Entry point of the app, main activity
-### IntentReceiver
-- Recives intent from Youtube, proccesses it, and sends to VideoList

 ## Continious building and continuious testing
 ### What is it?